-Toolkit: Study the Canvas Accessibility Review 2012 [doc] for examples of the types of information that can be found in a web accessibility review.
+Toolkit: Study the WCAG2 Review of the Canvas Lms for examples of the types of information that can be found in a web accessibility review.
 Add it to your Toolkit as a reference.

 You might ask, if there are so many issues, why did we use Canvas to deliver the online course version of the content here?
 Following the publication of the review, Canvas did pay attention and put considerable effort into improving the accessibility of their system.
 In 2014, Canvas accessibility had been much improved, though with still a few areas where improvements could be made.
 Compared with other Learning Management Systems, the current version of Canvas fares well in terms of accessibility.